 As we’ve stated, algae and algal blooms are most commonly found in natural aquatic ecosystems.
 However, they can also form in water storage systems, including water tanks and water cisterns.
 Since algae forms and flourishes under sunshine and relies upon photosynthesis to survive, water tanks and cisterns that are placed in direct sunlight are most at risk for developing algae.
 Even more opaque water tanks can allow some sunlight into the tank, thereby inviting algae the opportunity to grow.

-The best way to protect your water tank against the sun’s rays and algae development is to line your tanks with high-quality tank liners.
+The best way to stop algae in water tanks from forming in the sun’s rays is to line your tanks with high-quality tank liners.
 Doing so will help block out even the slightest rays of sunshine and protect your water from the harmful effects of algae and algal blooms.